Physician Assistant B.S./M.S.

 2. If a student fails to achieve these standards in any department required course, they will be placed on probation.

-3. Students who do not meet academic requirements for two science course requirements in the same semester will be automatically decelerated into the next graduating class, and at the very least, placed on probation.
+3. Students who do not meet academic requirements for two science course requirements in the same semester will be reviewed by the Student Progress Committee.
+The student may then be placed on academic probation and decelerated into the next graduating class, or dismissed from the program.

 4. A student will be placed on academic probation when there is a failure to satisfy specific departmental academic standards or regulations.